-There are three service providers who provide pick-up and transportation services for Non-Municipal Collection Sites participating in the program.
+There are three service providers who provide pick-up and transportation services for Non-Municipal Collection Sites participating in the program in Ontario.
 Each paint Collection Site is assigned to a specific transporter, generally according to the site's geographical location.
-Please contact PCA if you are unsure of who your service provider is.
+Please contact Product Care if you are unsure of who your service provider is.